Yale Undergraduate Research

 Research Opportunities at Yale

-Yale provides a variety of programs tailored to the individual needs of students, ranging from interdepartmental programs such as STARS and Perspectives on Science and Engineering to departmentally-based programs and other opportunities to perform research in the laboratories of faculty throughout Yale University.
+Yale provides a variety of programs tailored to the individual needs of students, ranging from interdepartmental programs such as STARS to departmentally-based programs and other opportunities to perform research in the laboratories of faculty throughout Yale University.

 STARS (Science, Technology and Research Scholars) provides selected first year students through seniors with an integrated experience that combines mentorship, academic support and original research.